 The phrase “scatter good” is similar to the wonderful saying, “Commit random acts of kindness”, which we’ve always liked.
 We also think it takes Google’s original motto (“Don’t Be Evil”) up a couple of levels.
-Another connection for the name involves Scattergood Friends School, a Quaker boarding school in rural Iowa with a great farm of its own (you can learn about it at scattergoodfarm.org).
+Another important connection with the name involves Scattergood Friends School, a Quaker boarding school in rural Iowa with a great farm of its own (you can learn about it at scattergoodfarm.org).
 John attended Scattergood Friends School for his first two years of high school, and a few years later he served on its board of trustees as a college student.
 Although Scattergood Friends School does a great job of “scattering good” in the world, the school was actually named for Joseph Scattergood, a Philadelphia Quaker.
-To try to prevent confusion about the two farms, we separate the words “Scatter” and “Good” to emphasize our focus on scattering good in the world, and we have included our farm’s location (in the state of Maine, or ME) in our farm’s url, scattergoodfarm.me.
+In hopes of preventing confusion about the two farms, we separate the words “Scatter” and “Good” to emphasize our focus on scattering good in the world, and we have included our farm’s location in the state of Maine (ME) in our farm’s url, scattergoodfarm.me.